EmadBinAbid/newstore/README.md

 Newstore runs on PostgreSQL user `postgres` with password `password` on `localhost:5432` as default.
 You may change these settings in `./config/dbconfig.py`.

+Newstore, by default, stores the history of news that are accumulated over time.
+You can turn off this functionality by setting `is_news_history_table_active` to `False` in `appconfig.py`.

 ## General Configurations
 Apart from `dbconfig.py`, `./config` contains three other configuration files to manage app, Reddit API, and NewsAPI.